-At an MER of just 0.10%, XUS and XSP have lower cost than XEQT.
+At an MER of just 0.08 and 0.09%, XUS and XSP have a lower cost than XEQT.
 But they are less diversified funds with 100% of their assets invested in the U.S.

 If you’re just looking to hold a US equity fund as part of a broadly diversified portfolio, then both ETFs are great options.

 Otherwise, you’re better off investing in a more diversified ETF like XEQT.